AkshayAshok2/property-probe/Sprint2.md

 **Property API:** Integrated all methods that will be crucial to utilizing our MYSQL database in the future including add, remove, search, update.
 The next step in this will be connecting the properties on the backend to the frontend, as well as adding all the scraping data.

+**Frontend Progress:** Began familarizing with Angular Material, and possibly adding User Authentication.
+Also added a map which will display properties that has been scraped.

 ### Frontend Unit Tests: